liu1000/PIE-NET/sampling_discussion.md

 ## Visual Comparison and Discussion
-As an example, point clouds sampled from one CAD model by the two methods are displayed below, Monte Carlo on the left and Poisson-Disk right.
+As an example, point clouds sampled from one CAD model by the two methods are displayed below, MC on the left and Poisson-Disk right.

 <img src="data/sampling_study_plots/fig1.2.png"/>